anonymin/thinkful-vday/readme.md

 <h1>Hello, World<h1>
 ```

 Check out the preview pane.
-You should see the header you just added.
+You should see the header text, "Hello, World".

 Congrats!
 You just made your first webpage.